 5. Role-based training is cost-effective

 Depending on your requirements, role-based training is much more cost-effective.
-Not only does role-based training offers all the training and development your company and employees need, but it also saves you money.
+Not only does it offer all the training and development your company and employees need, but it also saves you money.

-Using a role-based approach to training and development will allow you to create teams with complementary skills.
+Using this approach to training and development will allow you to create teams with complementary skills.
 Role-based training delivers relevant and engaging content to your employees.
 It pairs or aligns the right skills with the right employee, which allows everyone to perform their work accurately.
-All this leads to increased employee productivity and a higher return on investment (ROI) on your training budget.
+All this leads to increased employee productivity and a higher return on business impact from your training budget.
 Explore more about role-based training.